KI-Mayo Clinic: Better together for 30 years

 Three KI researchers on working at Mayo Clinic

 Karolinska Institutet and Mayo Clinic are partners in research, education, administration and innovation.
 Grants are available through the Collaborative Award programme to help cover the costs of travel and accommodation for these exchanges.
-Meet three researchers who have received financing.
+Meet three researchers who have received financing in this way.

 Maximilian Tufvesson Alm: “A totally different access to patients”

 Maximilian Tufvesson Alm graduated with a PhD in 2020 from the Department of Physiology and Pharmacology at KI and is currently spending his postdoc period in Ireland.
-His research is on a hormone produced in the gastrointestinal tract that affects mental health.
+His research is on a hormone produced in the gastrointestinal tract that causes physical ill-health.

 With funding from the 2018 Collaborative Award, he was able to spend three weeks at Mayo Clinic helping to analyse patient samples.